 - 1.6.
-Lectors should be properly prepared and familiar with the public address system so that they can proclaim the Word as a living witness.
-It is recommended that sponsors or parents be selected to proclaim the readings to the parish community.
-The lector should be appropriately dressed for Mass. - 1.7.
+Lectors are to be individuals who have experience as a lector in their respective parishes and can proclaim the Word as a living witness.
+It is recommended that sponsors or parents who are trained lectors be chosen.
+The lectors should be dressed appropriately for Mass. - 1.7.
 ACOLYTES/SERVERS Three to four acolytes/servers should be appointed for the liturgy.
-Two should act as servers of the Mass and the others would serve as bearers of the cross, the Roman Missal, the miter, and the pastoral staff.
+Two should act as servers of the Mass and the others would serve as bearers of the cross, candles, the Roman Missal, and assist with the miter and crosier.
 They should be assembled and vested at least 30 minutes before the liturgy to be instructed by the coordinator from the parish.
 For the liturgy, the acolytes/servers are vested in a white alb with cincture.
 The minister should be dressed appropriately for this function at Mass (e.g. dress shoes, dress slacks or skirt/dress). - 1.8.
-MASTER OF CEREMONIES The Bishop will normally travel to the parish on his own.
-The Vicar General may have a master of ceremonies who will work with the servers and attend to the ritual books.
-The pastor or his delegate should be prepared and available to work with the Bishop/master of ceremonies on the final preparations and even during the Mass.
+MASTER OF CEREMONIES Usually the Bishop (or his delegate) will travel to the parish alone.
+While the diocesan Master of Ceremonies will not be present, the pastor, or his delegate, should be prepared and available to work with the Bishop/delegate on the final preparations and even during the Mass.